-The obligation to implement the TAF TSI within the EU Member States is financially supported by the different EU funds.
+The obligation to implement the TAF TSI within the EU Member States is financially supported by the different EU funds (e.g. CEF funds covering TAF).
 This financial support often covers a very significant part of the costs (in the Czech case up to 50 %).

 OTIF should keep in mind that the possible transposition of the TAF TSI into OTIF regulations would impose considerable investments for the practical implementation of the TAF concept.
-Interviews with various people involved in TAF TSI also give the impression that for the non-EU OTIF contracting states the implementation costs of TAF TSI are just too high.
-Another issue is that there would be no financial support for non-EU OTIF contracting states or more precisely for their national railway companies which should apply the UTP TAF to international rail freight traffic.
+Interviews with various people involved in TAF TSI also give the impression that for the non-EU OTIF contracting states